crisbotta/portfolio-hugo-website/content/project/obsolescence/index.md

 title: Planned Obsolescence

-summary: Website create as a project to raise awareness about planned obsolescence and its consequences.
+summary: Website created as a project to raise awareness about planned obsolescence and its consequences.

 tags: